How I Got Myself To Stop Overindulging In Sweets

 The new kosher, Israeli-style bakery that popped up around the corner a few months ago didn’t make matters any easier.
 You don’t understand what I’ve been up against with their chocolate rugelach.

 Cherry or cheese, I wondered.
-Both seemed like pretty bad ideas in the world of danish filling, but I wasn't planning on leaving empty-handed.
-I went with the cheese figuring, hey, I like cheese, and that was that.
-I knew I'd have my morning fix of white flour and sugar to go along with my freshly brewed combination hazelnut cream/French vanilla coffee.
+Both seemed like pretty bad ideas in the world of danish filling, but I wasn’t planning on leaving empty-handed.
+I went with the cheese figuring, “hey, I like cheese,” and that was that.
+I knew I’d have my morning fix of white flour and sugar to go along with my freshly brewed combination hazelnut cream/French vanilla coffee.
 Yum!
-(As an aside, the fact that I can't keep weight on while nursing my babies, despite my awful diet, doesn't give me much incentive to change.)

-That night, after dinner, curious to try my wares – OK fine, I've been having dessert for dessert, too, these days - I realized, or rather remembered, that I find cheese danish to be pretty much inedible.
-I kept nibbling, though, in an attempt to figure out what exactly it was about the danish that disgusted me so.
-(Hey, I'm a philosopher at heart!)
+That night, after dinner, curious to try my wares – OK fine, I’ve been having dessert for dessert, too, these days – I realized, or rather remembered, that I find cheese danish to be pretty much inedible.
+I kept nibbling on it, though, in an attempt to figure out what exactly it was about the danish that disgusted me so.
+(Hey, I’m a philosopher at heart!)

 But it gets worse, people.
-Here's the reason I deserve to have had my 3 year-old daughter take a bite out of that cheese danish last Thursday morning and think it was gross enough to toss it into the nearly-overflowing kitchen garbage can: I was still planning on eating it.
+Here’s the reason I deserved to have had my 3 year-old daughter take a bite out of that cheese danish last Thursday morning and think it was gross enough to toss it into the nearly-overflowing kitchen garbage can: I was still planning on eating it the next morning.
 Or at the very least picking at it.

 Now, while there was nothing technically “unkosher” about that danish or my questionable eating habits in general, they certainly wouldn’t be called preferable or advisable, not commendable in the least bit – and might even be, well, disgusting.
 That’s because simply following the letter of the law, within Judaism is not enough.
 The Torah tells us in Parshas Kedoshim “kedoshim tihiyu” – “you should be holy” – meaning you can’t just rely on doing the minimum that’s required of you.
 You must live your life in a holy manner, which means exercising self-control and moderation outside of the mitzvahs themselves.